 Once again in 2019, the Challenge to Change Seminars provided an opportunity for participating schools to display their projects, and to talk about and exchange ideas with other students and teachers.

 There are two seminars held each year – one in Kilkenny and the other in Tullamore (Co.
 Offaly).

-Sr. Margaret Mary Healy and Sr. Evelyn Byrne
+Sisters Margaret Mary Healy and Evelyn Byrne

 Social and Pastoral: Social exclusion and pastoral care needs are as prevalent in the 21st Century world as they were when Nano Nagle was ministering to the poor and needy of Cork, Ireland in the 1700’s.